 Do put aside any differences with the other parent long enough to allow both parents to attend school conferences together: In disputes over parenting time or responsibilities, it is always negative if one parent does not provide sufficient information to allow the other parent to attend school conferences or related functions.
 Occasionally, the parent with majority of the parenting time will list a new spouse or significant other as the other contact with the school and fail to even mention the existence of the other parent.
-This situation provides an opportunity to demonstrate the mindset of one parent, in that he or she may not be encouraging the involvement of the other parent in the activities of the children.
+This situation provides may demonstrate the mindset that a parent may not be encouraging the involvement of the other parent in the activities of the children.
+If there is not sufficient cooperation so that conferences can be attended together, each parent should schedule separate times and attend parent teacher conferences whenever possible.
+And if only one parent can attend the conference, take notes.
+Even if you and your ex aren't on speaking terms, sending him or her notes about the conference and the teacher is in the best interest of your child.
+Both of you need to be on the same page regarding your child's education.
+And finally, if the teacher can't schedule two separate in-person meeting times with the parents due to a lack of time, as an alternative, ask for a phone conference time.
+Most teachers will comply with this request.

-Do exercise with the other parent the right and responsibility to consult with school officials concerning the children's welfare and education: Pursuant Under Illinois law, if a child is attending a public school, both parents have the right to access information about the child.
+Do exercise with the other parent the right and responsibility to consult with school officials concerning the children's welfare and education: Under Illinois law,4 if a child is attending a public school, both parents have the right to access information about the child.
 More specifically Illinois law provides: "A parent who is not allocated parenting time is not entitled to access to the child's school or health care records unless a court finds that it is in the child's best interests to provide those records to the parent."
 While it is important for the parents to cooperate to schedule school conferences together, each parent should be able to obtain information directly from the school, including report cards, school notices, school calendars, and the like.
 The school, however, will not provide this information separately to each parent unless asked.
 Therefore, the parent should be certain to ask for this information, preferably in writing.